Mcg Ml To Mg Ml

 Q2: What if the concentration is given in other units like ng/mL (nanograms per milliliter)?

 A2: You will need to perform additional conversion steps.
-Recall that 1 mcg = 1000 ng.
+On the flip side, recall that 1 mcg = 1000 ng.
 You’d need to convert ng/mL to mcg/mL first, and then to mg/mL using the steps described in the article.

 Q3: Are there any online calculators or tools that can help with these conversions?